mvysny/vaadin-on-kotlin/docs/databases.md

 > *MaritalStatus Note*: We will store the enum name into the database, e.g. "Single", instead of just ordinal value of the constant (e.g. 0).
 The ordinal is easy to accidentally change by the programmer, e.g. by reordering the enum constants.
-The data will still load, but it will silently show incorrect information which is disastrous.
+The data would still load, but it would silently show incorrect information which is disastrous.

 The Kotlin class which maps to this table is as follows: